cooper-org/cooper/docs/source/problem.md

 ## ConstraintStates

 In their simplest form, {py:class}`~cooper.constraints.ConstraintState` objects simply contain the value of the constraint violation.
 However, they can be extended to enable extra functionality:
 - **Sampled constraints**: if not all violations of a {py:class}`Constraint` are observed at every step, you can still use **Cooper** by providing the *observed* constraint violations in the {py:class}`~cooper.constraints.ConstraintState`.
 To do this, provide only the observed violations in `violation`, their corresponding indices in `constraint_features`, and make sure that you are using an {py:class}`~cooper.multipliers.IndexedMultiplier` as the multiplier associated with the constraint. **Cooper** will then know which entries to consider when computing contributions of the constraint to the Lagrangian, and which to ignore.
+Indexed multipliers are discussed in more detail in {doc}`multipliers`.
 >
 - **Implicit parameterization of the Lagrange multipliers** {cite:p}`narasimhan2020multiplier`: similar to the sampled constraints case, you can use an implicit parameterization for the Lagrange multipliers (a neural network, for example).
 In this case, the `constraint_features` must contain the input features to the Lagrange multiplier model associated with the evaluated constraints.
 Implicit multipliers are discussed in more detail in {doc}`multipliers`.
 >